threefoldfoundation/info_sdk/src/evdc/evdc_monitoring_stack.md

-# # Monitor K8s clusters using Monitoring Stack
+# # Monitor Kubernetes Clusters using Monitoring Stack
 TODO
 - intro: what is mnonitoring stack what are included in monitoring stack
 - explain what is prometheus, what's the use / what can it monitor